IsEnesEval/diagstandards/standard.md

 ## The data definition file

-The data definition file must be a yaml file containing a dictionary of dictionaries.
-This first dictionary will have as keys the path to the data files and as values the dictionary containg the metadata of each file.
+The data definition file must be a YAML file containing a mapping of mappings.
+The top-level mapping will have as keys the path to the data files and as values, the mapping containing the metadata of each file.

-There is no limit to the number of file that can be provided on a single file, although it is suggested
+There is no limit to the number of input data files that can be provided on a single file, although it is suggested.

 ### Required options

 - **alias**: `str`.
 Unique name for the dataset.
 Any (`alias`, `variable`) pair must be unique
 - **filename**: `str`.
-Absoulute path to the data file.
+Absolute path to the data file.
 - **variable**: `str`.
 Variable name to be used by the diagnostic.
 It does not have to match any of the CF conventions names in the file

 ### Reserved options

 #### Related to the dataset

 - **project**: `str`.
-Name of the project at which this dataset belongs.
-It can be a real project, like `CMIP5`, `CMIP6` or a tool defined agrupation of datasets like `Observations` or `Reanalysis`
+Name of the project to which this dataset belongs.
+It can be a real project, like `CMIP5`, `CMIP6` or a tool defined grouping of datasets like `Observations` or `Reanalysis`
 - **activity**: `str`.
 CMIP activity or analog for the current data
 - **institute**: `list(str)`.
 List of institutes associated to the current data.
 - **dataset**: `str`.
-Name of the dataset, being it the CMIP model indetifier, the name of an observation
+Name of the dataset.
+For example: the CMIP model identifier, the name of an observational dataset, etc.
 - **ensemble**: `str`.
 Ensemble identifier for the current data

 #### Related to the variable

 - **table**: `str`.
-Original mip of the current variable
+Original MIP table of the current variable
 - **frequency**: `str`.
 Original frequency of the data used
-- **modeling_realm**: `list(str)`.
-List of realms at which the variable belonh
+- **modeling_realm**: `str`.
+Realms to which the variable belongs
 - **grid**: `str`.
 Original grid of the variable
 - **units**: `str`.
 Units of the data
 - **short_name**: `str`.
 Variable name used in the file.